Some posts contain compensated links. Please read this disclaimer for more info.

 - 1/3 cup confectioners' sugar

 - 1 tablespoon heavy cream

 - 1/2 cup heavy cream

 - 2 tablespoons honey

-Heat oven to 375 degrees.
+- Heat oven to 190°C (377°F).
 Top pastry with a piece of parchment paper and place pie weights or dried beans on it.
 Bake for 12 minutes (this is known as baking blind) or until pastry is lightly golden.
-Remove the parchment and pie weights.
+Remove the parchment and pie weights

-To make the filling: Meanwhile, in a small saucepan, combine cream and honey and stir over medium heat until the honey has dissolved.
-Remove from heat and set aside for 5 minutes.
+- Meanwhile, in a small saucepan, combine cream and honey and stir over medium heat until the honey has dissolved.
+Remove from heat and set aside for 5 minutes

 This mouthwatering recipe is thanks to Jasmina Brozović, who you can find on Google+ with the best recipes and photos from Croatia and around the world.